eduardosantoshf/setup-my-macbook/README.md

 ### Setup Script

-My setup.sh file can be found at this repo, running the script will:
+My setup.sh file can be found at the root of this repo, running the script will:

 - Install HomeBrew
 - Install brew formul*æ*s and casks that I use